pagkly/Zed/Investopedia3/Swing Trading.md

 Aside from a risk/reward, the trader could also utilize other exit methods, such as waiting for the price to make a new low.
 With this method, an exit signal wasn't given until $216.46, when the price dropped below the prior pullback low.
 This method would have resulted in a profit of $23.76 per share.
 Thought of another way—a 12% profit in exchange for less than 3% risk.
 This swing trade took approximately two months.

-Other exit methods could be when the price crosses below a moving average (not shown), or when an indicator such as the [stochastic oscillator](https://www.investopedia.com/terms/s/stochasticoscillator.asp) crosses its [signal line](https://www.investopedia.com/terms/s/signal_line.asp).
+Other exit methods could be when the price crosses below a moving average (not shown), or when an indicator such as the [[stochastic oscillator]](https://www.investopedia.com/terms/s/stochasticoscillator.asp) crosses its [[signal line]](https://www.investopedia.com/terms/s/signal_line.asp).

 ## Frequently Asked Questions